The following links are just a few examples of grants through the Tateuchi Foundation:

 The Tateuchi Foundation continues to support the UW Foster School of Business through the funding of the Atsuhiko Tateuchi Resource Room for undergraduate student’s career advancements.

-The Seattle Symphony strives to build a global community with the most forward-looking orchestras in America.
-The Tateuchi Foundation supported the Jon Nakamatsu concert series in 2015 and is a sponsor for the 2016 “Celebrate Asia” event.
+The Seattle Symphony strives to build a global community with one of the most forward-looking orchestras in America.
+The Tateuchi Foundation will sponsor this year’s visiting conductor, Kazuki Yamada.
+Mr. Yamada is the Principal Conductor and Artistic Director of the Orchestre Philharmonique de Monte Carlo.